karashiiro/FFXIVOpcodeWizard/README.md

 ## Contributing
 Want to add a packet scanner?
 Just add a new `RegisterScanner` call to the scanner registry.
 The `//=================` dividers represent new conditions; scanners that rely on the behavior of previous scanners should be grouped with those scanners, without dividers.
 As an example, refer to the market board packets.

-For the foreseeable future, we use Sapphire's names convention for packet types.
+For the foreseeable future, we use Sapphire's names for packet types.
 If you believe a packet name should be changed, please make that request on the [Sapphire repository](https://github.com/SapphireServer/Sapphire).
 If you have discovered a new packet, please submit it to both Sapphire's `develop` branch, and to this repository.